What is academic coaching?

 I work with students from primary, secondary and even university.
 The majority of my students are usually in Year 6-12 however I do work with students in Years 3-5 sometimes as well as those that are older.
 Students of all ages can need assistance from time to time and there is no set age in terms of when a student can require academic coaching as all students are different and require assistance at different stages.

-Do you worth with students who have been diagnosed with learning difficulties or executive function challenges?
+Do you work with students who have been diagnosed with learning difficulties or executive function challenges?

 Will my child's marks improve?